 PMC Commercial shareholders and PMC Capital shareholders should note that the trust managers and officers of PMC Commercial and the directors and officers of PMC Capital have interests in the merger that are different in certain respects from and may conflict with the interests of other PMC Commercial shareholders and PMC Capital shareholders.
 If re-elected, all current trust managers of PMC Commercial will remain as trust managers of the merged company.
 In addition, certain directors of PMC Capital will become trust managers, and all existing officers of PMC Capital will become paid employees, of the merged company.
 PMC Commercial is currently managed by two wholly-owned subsidiaries of PMC Capital.
 The executive officers of PMC Commercial are the same as the executive officers of PMC Capital.
 Two trust managers of PMC Commercial, Lance B. Rosemore and Andrew S. Rosemore, also serve as executive officers of PMC Capital, and two trust managers of PMC Commercial, Lance B. Rosemore and Martha R. Greenberg, also serve as directors of PMC Capital.
-See "The Merger Proposal -- Interests of Certain Persons in the Merger".
+See "The Merger Proposal - Interests of Certain Persons in the Merger."

-The directors and executive officers of PMC Capital, who hold approximately \\% of the beneficial and record ownership of PMC Capital as of the day prior to the date of this joint proxy statement/prospectus, have agreed to vote their shares in favor of the merger agreement and the transactions contemplated by the merger.
-The trust managers (of which Lance B. Rosemore and Martha R. Greenberg are directors of PMC Capital) and executive officers of PMC Commercial (all of whom are executive officers of PMC Capital), who hold approximately \\\\% of the beneficial and record ownership of PMC Commercial as of the day prior to the date of this joint proxy statement/prospectus, have agreed to vote their shares in favor of the merger agreement and the transactions contemplated by the merger.
+The directors and executive officers of PMC Capital, who hold approximately 21.1% of the beneficial and record ownership of PMC Capital as of November 7, 2003, have agreed to vote their shares in favor of the merger agreement and the transactions contemplated by the merger.
+The trust managers (of which Lance B. Rosemore and Martha R. Greenberg are directors of PMC Capital) and executive officers of PMC Commercial (all of whom are executive officers of PMC Capital), who hold approximately 9.0% of the beneficial and record ownership of PMC Commercial as of November 7, 2003, have agreed to vote their shares in favor of the merger agreement and the transactions contemplated by the merger.

-As of the day prior to the date of this joint proxy statement/prospectus, assuming the merger is completed, the directors and officers of PMC Capital and trust managers and officers of PMC Commercial will beneficially own in the aggregate approximately \\\\\\ shares of PMC Commercial, representing \\\\\% of the outstanding common shares of PMC Commercial
+As of November 7, 2003, assuming the merger is completed, the directors and officers of PMC Capital and trust managers and officers of PMC Commercial will beneficially own in the aggregate approximately 1,523,473 shares of PMC Commercial, representing 14.1% of the outstanding common shares of PMC Commercial.